 - Geographical criteria: settlements with a population of less than 5000 permanent residents, or a population density of less than 100 inhabitants/km2, excluding the settlements of the agglomeration of Budapest.
 In case of Axis III. measures, aiming at promoting the economic development, settlements with a population of less than 5.000 inhabitants or with a population density of less than 100 inhabitants are eligible.
+In case of Axis III. measures, aiming at increasing the quality of life, settlements with a population of less than 5.000 inhabitants or with a population of less than 5.000 inhabitants or less than 100 inhabitants are eligible.
 In case of Axis III. measures, aiming at increasing the quality of life, settlements with a population of less than 5.000 inhabitants or with a population density of less than 100 inhabitants are eligible, excluding the cities and micro-regional centres, but including the outskirt areas of non-eligible settlements.
 In case of the LEADER measure, settlements with a population of less than 10.000 permanent residents, or a population density of less than 120 inhabitants/km2, including the outskirt areas of non-eligible settlements can be supported under the RDP.
 The settlements of the Budapest agglomeration are in all cases excluded, - Revenue of beneficiary: 50% of net annual revenue generated from agriculture, - Investment: according to the type of investment, in connection with agricultural products listed in Annex I of the EC Treaty (consolidated version, 1997).